minio/docs/source/reference/minio-mc/mc-anonymous-links.rst

    :local:
    :depth: 2

-.. mc:: mc policy get-json
+.. mc:: mc anonymous links

 Syntax
 ------

-.. start-mc-policy-get-json-desc
+.. start-mc-policy-links-desc

-The :mc:`mc policy get-json` command gets anonymous (i.e. unauthenticated or public) access :ref:`policies <minio-policy>` for a bucket.
+The :mc:`mc anonymous links` retrieves the HTTP URL for anonymous (i.e. unauthenticated or public) access to a bucket.

-.. end-mc-policy-get-json-desc
+.. end-mc-policy-links-desc

 Buckets with anonymous policies allow clients to access the bucket contents and perform actions consistent with the specified policy without